 "With Pinkerton Road, if we have a long-term vision (beyond surviving the Kickstarter campaign and getting to work on our first season of awesomely diabolical games) it would be to thrive so that we can bring other designers onboard and give them that same opportunity.
 And that would mean more great games for you!"

-Head to the Kickstarter page for details on the potential games and Jensen's plans for the future of Pinkerton Road.
+for details on the potential games and Jensen's plans for the future of Pinkerton Road.